York Factory: History

-From the 17th through late 19th century, the depot at York Factory and its predecessors were the central base of operations for the Hudson's Bay Company's (HBC) control of the fur trade and other business dealings with the First Nations throughout Rupert's Land, the vast territory comprising the entire watershed of Hudson Bay, and which now forms much of Canada.
+From the 17th to the late 19th century, the depot at York Factory and its predecessors were the central base of operations for the Hudson's Bay Company's (HBC) control of the fur trade and other business dealings with the First Nations throughout Rupert's Land, the vast territory comprising the entire watershed of Hudson Bay, and which now forms much of Canada.

 The first three HBC posts were established on James Bay about 1670.
 In 1684, Fort Nelson, a fur trading post at the mouth of the Nelson River and the first headquarters of the Hudson's Bay Company, was established at the mouth of the nearby Nelson River.
 The company built a second fort, York Factory, on the Hayes river, naming it after the Duke of York.
-The establishment of these forts provoked a response from New France.
+The establishment of the forts provoked a response from New France.

 In the Hudson Bay expedition (1686), the French marched overland from Quebec and captured all the posts on James Bay.
 During King William's War, France several times sent a naval force to Hudson Bay to capture or destroy the fort.
 In 1690, Pierre Le Moyne d'Iberville tried but was driven away by a larger English ship.
 In 1694, d'Iberville returned and captured York Factory with a show of force.
 He renamed it Fort Bourbon.
 English forces returned the next year and retook the fort from its small French garrison.

 In 1697, d'Iberville won the Battle of Hudson's Bay, the largest Arctic naval battle in North American history.
-The French force won in the naval battle with three English warships and again captured York Factory - D'Iberville had laid siege to the fort in such a way as to give the appearance of having a much stronger force.
+The French force won in the naval battle with three English warships and again captured York Factory since d'Iberville had laid siege to the fort in such a way as to give the appearance of having a much stronger force.
 York Factory was held by the French until 1713, when it was returned to the British in the Treaty of Utrecht.
-At that time, the HBC again placed its northern headquarters at York Factory, at the mouth of the Hayes River.
+The HBC then again placed its northern headquarters at York Factory, at the mouth of the Hayes River.

-Between 1788 and 1795, the company constructed a square bastion fort of stone and brick at York Factory.
+From 1788 to 1795, the company constructed a square bastion fort of stone and brick at York Factory.
 The fort was known as The Octagon” because of the octagonal shape of the area enclosed.
 The choice of material was poor, however, as the stone and brick could not stand up to heaving permafrost, and in 1831, the stone fort was razed.
 The three-story center section of the current compound was completed that same year, with the two-story wings finished within the two years that followed.

 During its first century, the depot operated by drawing First Nations traders to the post, rather than sending its own traders out into the field.
 Its position at the mouth of the Nelson allowed access by canoe from the watersheds of the Saskatchewan and Red rivers.